-These products feature thermal expansion characteristics which are extremely close to that demonstrated by silicon within a wide range of temperatures.
-They can be firmly bonded to silicon substrates (basal plates) through anodic bonding.
-As such, these products are used for support glass and wafer level packages of MEMS sensors.
+AGC's SW glass substrates have thermal expansion coefficients that are extremely close to that demonstrated by silicon over a wide range of temperatures.
+They therefore can be firmly bonded to silicon substrates (basal plates) through anodic bonding.
+These products are mainly used for the support glass substrates of MEMS elements and for wafer level packaging.

 - Wafer level packages for MEMS substrates (basal plates)